Racism is alive and well in the United States of America.

 Laws don’t change hearts and minds…

 I’m going to share reflections from the Sikh tradition.

 On the 22nd of August in 1922, Sikhs began leading peaceful protests to free their gurduara (place of learning and worship), — Guru ka Bagh near Amritsar.
 One hundred or so Sikhs would arrive daily at the gurduara.
-The police would stop them and, slash them with heavy brass-bound sticks and rifle-butts.
-This treatment was given to the entire batch of the volunteers until they all prostrated on the ground.
-During this time, the Sikhs displayed unique self-control and bore the bodily torment.
+The police would stop and slash them with heavy brass-bound sticks and rifle butts.
+This treatment was given to the entire batch of volunteers until they all prostrated on the ground.
+During this time, the Sikhs displayed unique self-control and bore bodily torment.
 None winced or raised a hand in defiance.
 This went on for days.

 To say that racism is only in America would be an injustice.
 It is prevalent worldwide—subtle in some places and more apparent in others.

 It is the 21st Century, and supposedly, we, the people, are better educated, and yet:

 Chicago has burned.

 Reflection: As long as there is “othering” racism, sexism, anti-Semitism, and the other “isms” this will continue.
 Yes!
 New laws will be instituted, and many will consider that a victory.
 However, we are far from raising consciousness and changing hearts and minds.
 This is where the real work is.